carbon-language/carbon-lang/docs/design/generics/details.md

 }
 ```

-To name these sorts of constraints, we could use `let` statements or
+To name these sorts of constraints, we could use `let template` declarations or
 `constraint` definitions:

 ```
-let IntStack:! auto = Stack where .ElementType = i32;
+let template IntStack:! auto = Stack where .ElementType = i32;
 constraint IntStack {
   extends Stack where .ElementType = i32;
 }